Casio G-Shock GBD-H2000

 Is the Casio G-Shock GBD-H2000 a full smartwatch?

-No. Reviewers describe it more as a rugged G-Shock with fitness tracking, notifications, and sensors than as a full smartwatch with apps, calls, payments, or music.
+No. Reviewers describe it more as a rugged hybrid activity tracker with notifications, basic widgets, and fitness tools, not a full smartwatch for calls, payments, apps, or replies.

 How good is the battery life?